Padraic-O-Mhuiris/nix-presentation/slides.md

 <br/>
 <br/>

-Nix is often described as a <ins>pure</ins> functional package manager
+Nix is described as a <ins>pure</ins> functional package manager

 <v-clicks>

-Which is not untrue
+Which is kinda true

 Instead of pure it's more precise to say it's <ins>**hermetic**</ins>

-**Pure** in this context means that some program for some input will emit the same output
+**Pure** means where a program or function for some input will emit the same output - deterministic

-And that no _side-effects_ are created
+No _side-effects_ are created

-This is generally true and the desired goal of Nix
+This is the desired goal of Nix

-Hermetic is more accurate
+<ins>Hermetic</ins> is more accurate

 </v-clicks>